The most effective herbal remedies for urinary tract infections

 By far the most common bacteria causing a UTI is Escherichia coli (E coli).
 It causes around 80% of cases in adults.

-To prevent recurring infection, your doctor may suggest long term, low dose antibiotics.
+To prevent infections recurring, your doctor may suggest long term, low dose antibiotics.
 But this encourages resistance to develop.
 Not to mention the havoc that taking permanent antibiotics causes in the gut.

 So, if antibiotics are not the answer, you might be wondering how a natural remedy can help.
 In fact, there are several medicinal herbs with a tradition of use for uncomplicated infections of the urinary tract.